ChapelR/custom-macros-for-sugarcube-2/readme.md

 ## Dropdown Macro

-A simple macro for creating a drop-down list selection.
-One of the only html inputs that is missing from SugarCube.
+A simple macro for creating a drop-down list selection, one of the only html inputs that is missing from SugarCube.

 ### Macros